paulhenninger/spring-rest/README.md

 This project was developed as a tutorial on how to build a Spring Boot RESTful web service.

+For sample data the project uses musical artists and albums.

 This project showcases:
 * How to implement GET, POST, PUT and DELETE controller methods
 * How to return the correct HTTP response codes